 How old should you be to get a credit card?

-While you can legally get a credit card as young as age 18, the law requires that you have your own steady source of income to qualify for a credit card.
-Unfortunately, a monthly allowance from your parents probably won't count.
-It's for your own good.
+The law requires that you have your own steady source of income to qualify for a credit card.
 You need to have steady, dependable monthly income so you can pay back any charges you make on your credit card and avoid getting into credit card debt.

 Being an authorized user on a credit card can help jumpstart your credit history and make it easier to get approved for a credit card on your own once you're old enough.

 You may also be able to get a prepaid card under age 18.
 A prepaid card isn't a credit card, but it looks like one and swipes like one.
 It's similar to the way a debit card is connected to a checking account, but the application process for a prepaid card is much simpler.
 With a prepaid card, you have to prepay any purchases you make on the card, versus paying for the purchases after you make them.
 A prepaid card doesn't help you build a credit history.

 Of course, you don't have to get a credit card at age 18.
 Credit cards carry a high risk of debt and getting one before you're ready puts you at risk of hurting your credit history before you ever really get a chance to get started.
 It's better to wait a few years until you have a steady job and can consistently afford to make your credit card payments on time.
 The Credit Card Act of 2009 places restrictions on the issuance of credit cards to individuals under the age of 21.